psychemedia/island-storynotes/three-little-pigs.md

 The first little pig had not gone far before he met a man carrying a bundle of straw ; so he said to him, "Please, man, will you give me that straw to build me a house?"
 The man was very good-natured, so he gave him the bundle of straw, and the little pig built a pretty little house with it.

-No sooner was it finished, and the little pig thinking of going to bed, than a wolf came along, knocked at the door, and said, " Little pig, little pig, let me come in."
+No sooner was it finished, and the little pig thinking of going to bed, than a wolf came along, knocked at the door, and said, "Little pig, little pig, let me come in."

 But the little pig laughed softly, and answered, "No, no, by the hair of my chinny-chin-chin."